 Pride Festival at La Trobe

-Across our campuses, we come together each March to celebrate and support all members of our LGBTIQ community.
-The 2019 La Trobe Pride Festival was bigger and better than ever, with celebrations and events happening across our campuses.
+Across our campuses, we come together in semester 1 to celebrate and support all members of our LGBTIQA+ community.

-La Trobe University proudly takes part in Midsumma Festival, Victoria's premier LGBTIQ+ cultural festival.
-The University has a stall at Midsumma Carnival in the Alexandra Gardens, which is a high energy event that attracts over 100,000 patrons.
-La Trobe staff and students also marched together at the Midsumma Pride March in St Kilda, where we were cheered on by a crown of almost 40,000 spectators
+La Trobe University proudly took part in Midsumma Festival, Victoria's premier LGBTIQ+ cultural festival.
+The University had a stall at Midsumma Carnival in the Alexandra Gardens, which is a high energy event that attracts over 100,000 patrons.
+La Trobe staff and students also marched together at the Midsumma Pride March 2020 in St Kilda, where we were cheered on by a crown of almost 40,000 spectators!

 “Queer at La Trobe” Podcast